Grilled Cedar Plank Salmon

 Step 4

 Prep the salmon.
-Place salmon on the planks in whatever direction works best, or cut your salmon to fit.
-Brush the salmon with a thin layer of olive oil.
+Place salmon skin side down on the planks in whatever direction works best, or cut your salmon to fit.
+Brush the top of the salmon with a thin layer of olive oil.

 Step 5